-First, you must be an active Member of the WMS.
-Then you process the $225 FAWM Candidacy Fee.
+First, you must be an active Member of the WMS (permissions refresh nightly so you might have to wait a day before proceeding to the next step).
+Then you process the FAWM candidacy application and pay the application fee ($225).
 Once you're a candidate, you can begin claiming and accumulating credits.

 If you are not a WMS member, and received FAWM information at an eligible event , then you can receive credit for that event by joining the WMS and applying to the Academy within 120 days of the event.
 To complete the program and become a Fellow in the Academy of Wilderness Medicine, a candidate must accumulate a minimum number of credits as described in the following table.

 ||Required credits for candidates attending 1 WMS conference

 || Required credits for candidates attending 2+ WMS conferences

 | Elective Credits

 | Experience Credits